Germany Digital Nomad Visa Guide (2024)

 Once they grant your entry visa, you’ll get another appointment at the embassy.
 During that appointment, you’ll be able to tell the authorities the exact date you plan on traveling to Germany.
 They’ll include that date on the vignette in your passport and activate the visa on that date.

 You can, of course, go to Germany later (but not sooner) than the specified date.
-However, keep in mind that you have 90 days to register yourself at the local immigration office and get your residence permit.
+However, you have 90 days to register yourself at the local immigration office and get your residence permit.

 Step #5: Apply for the freelance residence permit